Rclarkeweb/practising_python/python-notes.md

 - it puts an additional underscore at the beginning.

 This is why the `__first` becomes `_ExampleClass__first`.
 The name is now fully accessible from outside the class.

+An instance variable can be private when its name starts with __, but don't forget that such a property is still accessible from outside the class using a mangled name constructed as _ClassName__PrivatePropertyName.

 #### Class Variables
 A class variable is a property which exists in just one copy and is stored outside any object.